dotnet/msbuild/documentation/wiki/Building-Testing-and-Debugging-on-Full-Framework-MSBuild.md

 ### Using the repository binaries to perform builds

 To build projects using the MSBuild binaries from the repository, you first need to do a build which produces a "bootstrap" directory.
-The "bootstrap" directory mimics a Visual Studio installation by aquiring additional dependencies (Roslyn compilers, NuGet, etc.) from packages or from your local machine (e.g. props/targets from Visual Studio).
-To produce a bootstrap build, run `.\build.cmd /p:CreateBootstrap=true` from the root of your enlistment.
+The "bootstrap" directory mimics a Visual Studio installation by acquiring additional dependencies (Roslyn compilers, NuGet, etc.) from packages or from your local machine (e.g. props/targets from Visual Studio).
+This will happen automatically by default when running `.\build.cmd`.
+The bootstrap can be disabled by running `.\build.cmd /p:CreateBootstrap=false`.

 Now, just point `artifacts\bin\bootstrap\net472\MSBuild\Current\Bin\MSBuild.exe` at a project file.